 What should I do if a loved one is killed due to another’s negligence?

 Losing a loved one is never easy.
 It is even harder when the loss could have been prevented.
 It goes without saying that you will need time to heal and to deal with your grief.
-We suggest that you call us as soon as you are able to do so.
-You can also have a friend or relative call for you.
+However, we suggest that you call us as soon as you are able to do so.
 It is important to speak with us as soon as possible so that we do not lose valuable evidence concerning the circumstances surrounding your loved one’s death.
 The insurance company for the negligent party will have someone investigating and gathering evidence to build a defense within hours following the loss.
 It is important that you have someone working for you at the same time so that your rights are protected.

 Once you have retained us as your law firm we can take over the investigation and move forward with the case.
 You can rest assured that we will be working hard on your case while you focus on healing and spending time with your family and friends.

 Each wrongful death claim is different, and we welcome the opportunity to speak with you at your convenience.
 We often visit potential clients at their homes so that they can be as comfortable as possible when discussing their potential case.
 We hope that you will let us help you through this difficult time.